 The architectural, engineering and construction domain is fast evolving.
 With technologies like BIM acquiring a center stage, many industry professionals and stakeholders get confused about all the terms and jargon they keep on hearing.

 In this blog, let’s look at some industry-specific terminology and special BIM terms you should know before you jump deeper into the world of Building Information Modeling (BIM).

-3D modeling is the most common form of BIM that uses common data environment to create and share graphic/non-graphic information in a 3D model for collaboration.
+3D modeling is the most common form of BIM that uses a common data environment to create and share graphic/non-graphic information in a 3D model for collaboration.

 4D modeling adds construction sequencing information in the project model that lets stakeholders know how the project will be developed sequentially.
 Essentially, this involves adding scheduling data to the components to keep everyone informed on the development sequence.

 5D modeling is related to cost information and enriches a BIM model with accurate cost information associated with various components and systems.
 5D model embeds capital costs, operational costs and replacement costs associated with every physical aspect of a project.
 The calculation is linked to different components within the graphic model itself.

 Read this detailed article about BIM Dimensions at,

 What are BIM Dimensions- 3D, 4D, 5D, 6D and 7D BIM Explained | Definition & Benefits

 An asset information model is essentially a BIM model complemented with all the required information essential to operate and manage the asset after construction.
 An asset can refer to civil or infrastructure work or any other dedicated asset within the bigger BIM model.